 NoteThis guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with

 sudocommand, you can check the Users and Groups guide.

 sudo apt update

 NoteThe Linode kernel does not support SELinux by default.
-If your system is running a Linode kernel, you will need to change to an upstream kernel in order to use SELinux.
+If the system is running a Linode kernel, you need to change to an upstream kernel in order to use SELinux.
 See the How to Change Your Linode’s Kernel for more steps.
-Once you’re kernel is set to the upstream kernel, continue on with the steps in this guide.
+Once the kernel is set to the upstream kernel, continue with the steps in this guide.

 Stop AppArmor using systemctl: